vespatrades/scalping_bot/README.md

 1.  **Enable Estimated Position in Queue Tracking**:
     *   Navigate to **Global Settings >> Chart Trade Settings >> General >> Position in Queue**.
 Enable this option.
-    *   When this is enabled (and "Estimated Position (Q)" is also enabled on the order line display), Sierra Chart will estimate your limit order's position in the order book queue at its price level.
-This provides a more realistic simulation of whether your limit order would get filled based on market depth and subsequent trades at that price.
+    *   This provides a more realistic simulation of whether your limit order would get filled based on market depth.
-    *   The estimated position in queue (EP:) is calculated based on the bid/ask quantity at the order's price when entered, plus the order's own quantity.
-It decreases as trades occur at that price level.
-    *   This feature requires market depth data to be available for the instrument.
+    *   Requires market depth data to be available for the instrument.

 2.  **Simulating Stop-Loss Slippage**:
-    *   While ACSIL uses attached stop orders, which are typically Stop Market orders, their fill price in live trading can differ from the trigger price due to slippage.
+    *   Attached stop orders are typically Stop Market orders, and their fill price can differ from the trigger price due to slippage.
-    *   Sierra Chart's trade simulation can provide more realistic stop-loss fills if it has access to historical bid/ask prices and market depth.
-    *   Ensure your "Trade Simulation Mode" settings (found in **Trade >> Trade Simulation Mode On/Off >> Trade Simulation Mode Settings**) are configured for realistic fill simulation.
-Options like "Simulate Stop/Stop-Limit Order Fills Using Opposite Side Best Price + Slippage Amount" or using historical bid/ask data for fills will yield more conservative and realistic results.
+    *   Configure Sierra Chart's "Trade Simulation Mode Settings" (**Trade >> Trade Simulation Mode On/Off >> Trade Simulation Mode Settings**) for realistic fill simulation (e.g., "Simulate Stop/Stop-Limit Order Fills Using Opposite Side Best Price + Slippage Amount").

 3.  **Use High-Quality Data**:
-    *   For scalping strategies, tick-by-tick historical data with market depth is ideal for the most accurate backtesting.
+    *   For scalping, tick-by-tick historical data with market depth is ideal.
-    *   Ensure your Sierra Chart Data/Trade Service provides this level of detail for the instruments you are testing.

 4.  **Consult Sierra Chart Documentation**:
-    *   For comprehensive details on configuring and utilizing Sierra Chart's trade simulation capabilities, refer to the official documentation: [Sierra Chart Trade Simulation Documentation](https://www.sierrachart.com/index.php?page=doc/TradeSimulation.php#UsingTradeSimulation)
+    *   Refer to the official documentation for comprehensive details on configuring Sierra Chart's trade simulation: [Sierra Chart Trade Simulation Documentation](https://www.sierrachart.com/index.php?page=doc/TradeSimulation.php#UsingTradeSimulation)

-Thoroughly testing with these more realistic simulation settings can help you better understand the potential performance and risks of the scalping bot before considering live trading.
+Thoroughly testing with these settings can help you better understand the potential performance and risks of the scalping bot.

 ## Risk Disclaimer